-South Carolina’s roads are primarily funded with federal dollars and state revenues generated from user fees and vehicle related fees, which are outlined below:
+South Carolina’s transportation infrastructure is funded with federal dollars and state revenues generated from motor fuel user fees and vehicle-related fees.

-- Motor Fuel User Fees: The primary source of state revenue is the motor fuel user fee.
-Beginning on July 1, 2017, the motor fuel user fee of 16 cents increased to 18 cents.
+- Motor Fuel User Fees: The primary source of state revenue is the motor fuel user fee (gasoline and diesel).
+On July 1, 2017, the motor fuel user fee of 16 cents increased to 18 cents.
 The fee will continue to increase each year by 2 cents until it reaches 28 cents per gallon in 2022.
-All funds from this increase go to the Infrastructure Maintenance Trust Fund.
+All funds from this increase go to the Infrastructure Maintenance Trust Fund (IMTF).

-- Biennial Registration Fees: $16 of the biennial registration fee for passenger vehicles goes to the Infrastructure Maintenance Trust Fund.
+- Biennial Registration Fees: $16 of the biennial registration fee for passenger vehicles goes to the IMTF.

-- Registration Fees for Alternative Vehicles: Biennial registration fees from alternative vehicles ($60 for hybrids; $120 for vehicles that do not run on fuel) goes to the Infrastructure Maintenance Trust Fund.
+- Registration Fees for Alternative Vehicles: Biennial registration fees from alternative vehicles ($60 for hybrids; $120 for vehicles that do not run on fuel) goes to the IMTF.

-- Infrastructure Maintenance Fee: Fee imposed on the purchase of a vehicle or a transfer of a vehicle registration from another state.
+- Infrastructure Maintenance Fee: Fee imposed on purchasing a vehicle or transferring vehicle registration from another state.
 The fee is 5% for in-state purchases (capped at $500) and $250 for out-of-state transfers.

-- Road Use Fees on Motor Carriers: Beginning in January 2019, the current property taxes for interstate commercial vehicles over 26,000 lbs. will be rolled into the existing registration process as a “Road Use Fee.”
-A portion of these fees (25%) will be allocated to the infrastructure maintenance trust fund and used on expansion and improvements to existing interstates.
+- Road Use Fees on Motor Carriers: In January 2019, the property taxes for interstate commercial vehicles over 26,000 lbs. was rolled into the existing registration process as a “Road Use Fee.”
+A portion of these fees (25%) will be allocated to the IMTF and used to expand and improve existing interstates.

-- DMV Fines and Fees: Many fees related to licensing and titling requirements are allocated to the SCDOT for use on road and bridge projects across the state.
+- DMV Fines and Fees: Many fees related to licensing and titling requirements are allocated to the SCDOT for road and bridge projects across the state.

 - Other Revenues: The SCDOT also receives revenues from fines, tolls, and trucking permits.